shane0/shane0.github.io/docs/dzogchen.md

 The instructions for practicing Tögal typically involve a series of steps, which can be summarized as follows:

-Receiving the transmission and blessings of a qualified teacher: Tögal is traditionally taught through a personal transmission from a qualified teacher, who will impart the necessary blessings and guidance for the practice.
+- Receiving the transmission and blessings of a qualified teacher: Tögal is traditionally taught through a personal transmission from a qualified teacher, who will impart the necessary blessings and guidance for the practice.

-Cultivating stability in meditation: It is important to have a solid foundation in meditation, including stable posture, proper breathing, and a relaxed mind.
+- Cultivating stability in meditation: It is important to have a solid foundation in meditation, including stable posture, proper breathing, and a relaxed mind.

-Recognizing the nature of the mind: The goal of Tögal is to directly realize the ultimate nature of reality, which is referred to as the "Ground Luminosity".
+- Recognizing the nature of the mind: The goal of Tögal is to directly realize the ultimate nature of reality, which is referred to as the "Ground Luminosity".
 This requires a shift in perception from ordinary dualistic thinking to an open and spacious awareness.

-Leaping over into the Ground Luminosity: Once the mind is stabilized in its natural state, the practitioner will use specific techniques to "leap over" into the Ground Luminosity and directly experience its ultimate nature.
+- Leaping over into the Ground Luminosity: Once the mind is stabilized in its natural state, the practitioner will use specific techniques to "leap over" into the Ground Luminosity and directly experience its ultimate nature.

-Continuing the practice: Tögal is a continuous process of resting in the Ground Luminosity and experiencing its ultimate nature.
+- Continuing the practice: Tögal is a continuous process of resting in the Ground Luminosity and experiencing its ultimate nature.
 It is recommended to engage in regular practice and to seek the guidance of a qualified teacher as needed.

-It is important to note that Tögal is a advanced meditation practice and should only be attempted under the guidance of a qualified teacher.
+It is important to note that Tögal is a advanced meditation practice.
 It is not recommended for beginners or those without a solid foundation in meditation.

 ## what are the attributes of rigpa